MicrosoftDocs/xamarin-docs/contributing-guidelines/template.md

-author: conceptdev (your Github user name) ms.author: crdun (your Microsoft Alias) ms.date: 02/26/2018 (creation date, in US format: mm/dd/yyyy) ms.topic: article (one only of the following: article, get-started-article, hero-article, hub-page, landing-page, non-content, reference, search) ms.assetid: b39854a6-c523-4a66-bef6-9b5da03bafff (a unique number representing the asset - just use a GUID, you can generate one at https://www.guidgenerator.com/) ms.prod: xamarin (no reason to change this) ms.custom: Analytics data, a field that gets imported into SkyEye so you can use it in custom reports
+author: conceptdev (your Github user name) ms.author: crdun (your Microsoft Alias) ms.date: 02/26/2018 (creation date, in US format: mm/dd/yyyy) ms.topic: conceptual (one only of the following: conceptual, quickstart, tutorial, overview) ms.assetid: b39854a6-c523-4a66-bef6-9b5da03bafff (a unique number representing the asset - just use a GUID, you can generate one at https://www.guidgenerator.com/) ms.prod: xamarin (no reason to change this) ms.custom: Analytics data, a field that gets imported into SkyEye so you can use it in custom reports